ppsreejith/eravan/README.md

 2. Add more basic functions in the global environment.

-3. In case of procedure call, create and execute in a new environment.
+3. In case of procedure call, create, and execute in, a new environment.

 ## License